 That is not surprising.
 There is much to criticise.
-As I argue in a forthcoming article in the Modern Law Review, the Draft Bill fails to adequately address the gaps that will be left in UK environmental law that will be created by Brexit.
+As I argue in an article in the Modern Law Review, the Draft Bill fails to adequately address the gaps that will be left in UK environmental law that will be created by Brexit.
 It also seemingly creates a framework for ‘executive-dominated, delegalized, and technical’ environmental law.

 I say ‘seemingly’ because there are genuine difficulties in assessing the Draft Bill (as both select committees highlight).
 Much of this is to do with the fact that DEFRA has made clear that this draft Bill is part of a larger package of currently unknown legislative reform.
 The uncertainty over what form Brexit will take also makes evaluation of these reforms difficult.

 The European Union and the environmental law imagination

 But there is also a bigger intellectual challenge in imagining the future of UK environmental law: the EU has defined the limits and possibilities of UK environmental law.
 The UK joined what was then the European Economic Community (EEC) at exactly the moment that environmental law was emerging as a legal area of practice.

 From the early 1970s, the EEC developed a comprehensive and ambitious body of environmental law catalysed by ‘common market’ building and an explicit environmental protection programme.
 Much of this law has been legally innovative and has evolved over time – environmental assessment, air quality, water quality, and waste regulation being a few examples.